poseidonCore/NodalRequire/README.md

 ######USAGE ------------------------------------------------------------------------------------------
 * When the script tag is processed, it will hand control over to NodalRequire.js, which will attempt to load startModuleId as its first module.
 * All code that needs require() should be launched out of this start module.
-* If you dynamically load in new code at later that needs require(), just use code like this to create a handover:
+* If you dynamically load in new code later that needs require(), just use code like this to create a handover:
 ```
 NodalRequire.requireAsync({
 	id:%some id%,